 Danske Bank gains more transparent view of relationships and assumptions

-A bank’s risk management and capital adequacy requirements are closely connected as the capital adequacy ratio ultimately should be able to withstand the risk of any loss arising from the customers.
-Danske Bank works with both areas within the same organizational unit, and they are now both supported by SAS® Risk Management for Banking.
-The investment in a new IT platform – for the bank's risk and capital calculations analysts – is part of a new, ambitious and more business-integrated line.
-The philosophy is that the complex calculations must reflect the bank’s business reality and affect the bank’s decision making.
+A bank’s risk and capital management are closely connected as the capital should ultimately be able to withstand any probable loss arising from its customers.
+Danske Bank’s work with both areas is supported by SAS® Risk Management for Banking.
+The philosophy is that the complex calculations must reflect the bank’s business reality and should inform the bank’s decision making.

 Risk management and capital calculation took place in a “black box,” where all relationships, dynamics and assumptions were not readily apparent to decision makers.

 The bank now has a platform for stress testing and capital adequacy, and a transparent view of relationships and assumptions.
-Analysts can work without IT involvement and risk calculations can be performed by one unit using an integrated approach.
+Analysts can work without IT involvement, and risk calculations can be performed by one unit using an integrated approach.
 The bank has full visibility through the entire process from data to risk measure outputs.